Modularium/Agent-NN/docs/troubleshooting/troubleshooting_guide.md

 # Troubleshooting Guide

-This guide helps diagnose and resolve common issues in the Smolit LLM-NN system.
+This guide helps diagnose and resolve common issues in the Agent-NN system.

 ## Quick Reference